-Cook a huge tray of broccoli, for example.
-Then one night you can toss some of them into a simple pasta, and the next night you can throw it into a veggie grilled cheese or caramelized onions.
+Cook a huge tray of roasted broccoli, for example.
+Then one night you can toss some of them into a simple pasta, and the next night you can throw what's left into a veggie grilled cheese or on a plate with caramelized onions.
 "There are a lot of different comforting ways you can reinvent a lot of simple ingredients," she says.

 Pasta can be hard to find right now, so Miyashiro says you can try substituting a vegetable in its place.
-For example, you can make a cauliflower baked ziti.
+For example, you can make a family friendly cauliflower baked ziti as a quick dinner.
 "Instead of ziti, you load in a big cheesy meat sauce and it feels like a pasta dinner," she says.

 Instead of buying pricey sauces, you can add flavor with aromatics like onion, garlic, and herbs.
 These can make a huge difference if you're cooking beans, she says: "They act like a stock in adding a ton of flavor during the cooking process."